 There is an interval for refreshments halfway through the evening, and tea/coffee are available before the meeting also.
 There is also a raffle every month with prizes donated by the members.

-There is a monthly charge of two pounds to cover the cost of the speaker, refreshments, and a raffle ticket, but your first visit will be free.
+There is a monthly charge of £2 to cover the cost of the speaker, refreshments, and a raffle ticket, but your first visit will be free.

 Several extra events are also taking place.
 Please consider visiting if you are unable to make the evening events.